Impact of the pre-equilibrium phase for the determination of nuclear geometry in high-energy isobar collisions: Acknowledgements

 \section{Acknowledgements}

 F.G.G. was supported by Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'ogico (CNPq grant 306762/2021-8).
 K.P.P. and W.M.S. acknowledge support from Funda\c{c}\~ao de Amparo \`a Pesquisa do Estado de S\~ao Paulo (respectively via grants 2020/15893-4 and 2021/01670-6, 2022/11842-1).
 All authors acknowledge support from Funda\c{c}\~ao de Amparo \`a Pesquisa do Estado de S\~ao Paulo (FAPESP grant 2018/24720-6) and project INCT-FNA Proc.~No.~464898/2014-5.
 A.V.G. has been partially supported by CNPq.
 The authors thank the HPC resources provided by Information Technology Superintendence (HPC-STI) of University of São Paulo (Aguia cluster).
+The authors acknowledge the National Laboratory for Scientific Computing (LNCC/MCTI, Brazil), through project COL-ISO as well as the ambassador program (UFGD), subproject FCNAE, which providing HPC resources from the SDumont supercomputer URL: \url{http://sdumont.lncc.br}.
 The authors thank the coordinators of the EMMI task force "Nuclear physics confronts relativistic collisions of isobars", G.Giacalone, J. Jia, V. Som\`a, Y. Zhou, who first suggested this line of research.